Lozenge Tilings of a Hexagon and q-Racah Ensembles

 as $n \to \infty$, and limiting function $\mu(x)$ such that

-Given \eqref{eq:roughlimits} and \eqref{eq:roughlimitsmu}, will derive both the almost sure convergence of the linear statistic $X_n(f)$ and a Central Limit Theorem.
+The conditions \eqref{eq:roughlimits} and \eqref{eq:roughlimitsmu} are natural.
+Condition \eqref{eq:roughlimits} means that, since $n$ is large, the recurrence coefficients are slowly varying.
+Many examples of orthogonal polynomials satisfy \eqref{eq:roughlimits} and \eqref{eq:roughlimitsmu}, including the classical families of orthogonal polynomials.
+We refer to \cite{breuer2017central, kuijlaars1999asymptotic} for extensive discussions and examples.
+In the context of the present paper, it is interesting to mention that the $q$-analogues of the classical orthogonal polynomials (including the ${q}$-Racah) also satisfy \eqref{eq:roughlimits}, but typically only when we take ${\bf q}\to 1$ simultaneously as $n \to \infty$.
+For fixed $0<{\bf q}<1$, the conditions will not hold and the analysis in this paper does not apply.
+Note that from the running example this is not surprising, since for $0<{\bf q}<1$ the weighting \eqref{eq:ellipticloz} is not expected to have Gaussian Free Field fluctuations.

-In Section \ref{sec:generalOPE} we will state three theorems concerning the almost sure limit of $\frac 1n X_n(f)$ as $n \to \infty$.
+The conditions \eqref{eq:roughlimits} and \eqref{eq:roughlimitsmu}, are known to have important implications for the asymptotic behavior of the polynomials \cite{kuijlaars1999asymptotic}.
+In this paper, we will derive both the almost sure convergence of the linear statistic $X_n(f)$ and a Central Limit Theorem for the corresponding point process.
+Section~\ref{sec:generalOPE} states three theorems concerning the almost sure limit of $\frac 1n X_n(f)$ as $n \to \infty$.
 While postponing the precise details to that section, we mention that, in case the function $a$ is strictly positive, we find that